Omegapy/My-Academics-Portfolio/Platform-Based-Dev-Android-CSC475/Module-3-Critical-Thinking/README.md

 Project Map:

--	CTA1 To Do List App.docx (this file, App documentation)
+-	Module 3 Critical Thinking Assignment.docx (this file, App documentation)
--	ToDoListAppPseudo.txt (app pseudocode)

 The project used files from the Android Studio’s Empty View Activity template.
 Additionally, only the template files that were modified to accommodate the functionality of the application are listed below: